MingkeCai/Mingke_Cai_Portfolio/README.md

 >project not only showcases proficiency in AWS services, full-stack development, and data analysis, but also presents a scalable solution to real-world challenges in employment matching
 >and labor market insights.

+### 4. Data-Driven Diabetes Care: Analyzing Social Determinants in Ontario's Public Health Units
+>In this data-driven healthcare analytics project, I investigated the impact of social determinants on diabetes-related hospitalizations across Ontario's Public Health Units.
+Utilizing
+>Python for data analysis and visualization, I conducted a comprehensive study of how factors such as residential instability, material deprivation, dependency, and ethnic concentration
+>correlate with diabetes self-management outcomes.
+The project involved merging and analyzing datasets from Public Health Ontario, performing exploratory data analysis, and applying
+>hierarchical multiple regression techniques.
+>Key findings revealed that social determinants collectively explained 44.9% of the variance in hospitalization rates, with material deprivation and ethnic concentration emerging as the
+>most significant predictors.
+Interestingly, areas of high ethnic concentration showed lower hospitalization rates, suggesting potential protective community factors.
+Based on these
+>insights, I developed evidence-based recommendations for policymakers, including the implementation of a comprehensive provincial diabetes framework, expansion of access to personalized
+>treatments, and targeted interventions for high-risk communities.
+This project showcases my ability to derive actionable insights from complex healthcare data, potentially informing
+>decisions that could improve diabetes outcomes and reduce health disparities in Ontario.

 ## Thank you for visiting my portfolio.
 I hope you find my projects interesting and informative!